 Rain, fog, and snow conditions require a different driving technique because of reduced traction and visibility.
-Keep your car well-maintained and exercise greater caution when you need to drive in bad weather.
+Keep your car wellmaintained and exercise greater caution when you need to drive in bad weather.
 The cruise control should not be used in these conditions.
 Driving Technique - Always drive slower than you would in dry weather.
 It takes your car longer to react, even in conditions that may seem just barely damp.
 Apply smooth, even pressure to all the controls.
 Abrupt steering wheel movements or sudden, hard application of the brakes can cause loss of control in wet weather.
 Be extra cautious for the first few miles (kilometers) of driving while you adjust to the change in driving conditions.
 This is especially true in snow.
 A person can forget some snow-driving techniques during the summer months.
-Practice is needed to relearn those skills
+Practice is needed to relearn those skills.

 Exercise extra caution when driving in rain after a long dry spell.
 After months of dry weather, the first rains bring oil to the surface of the roadway, making it slippery.
 Visibility - Being able to see clearly in all directions and being visible to other drivers are important in all weather conditions.
 This is more difficult in bad weather.
 To be seen more clearly during daylight hours, turn on your headlights.

 Inspect your windshield wipers and washers frequently.
 Keep the windshield washer reservoir full of the proper fluid.
 Have the windshield wiper blades replaced if they start to streak the windshield or leave parts unwiped.
-Use the defrosters and air conditioning to keep the windows from fogging up on the inside (see page 91).
+Use the defrosters and air conditioning to keep the windows from fogging up on the inside (see page 89 ).
+Traction - Check your tires frequently for wear and proper pressure.
+Both are important in preventing "hydroplaning" (loss of traction on a wet surface).
+In the winter, mount snow tires on all four wheels for the best handling.